Social Mobility Commission

 The Social Mobility Commission (SMC), formerly the Social Mobility and Child Poverty Commission (2012–2016) and originally the Child Poverty Commission (2010–2012), is an independent advisory non-departmental public body of the UK Government.
 Originally sponsored by the Department for Education (DfE), the commission moved to the Cabinet Office on 1 April 2021.
 It now operates under the sponsorship of the Minister for Women and Equalities as part of the Equality Hub, which also includes the Government Equalities Office, the Race Disparity Unit, and the Disability Unit.

 The SMC was established under the Life Chances Act 2010 (formerly the Child Poverty Act 2010), and its statutory role is to monitor progress in improving social mobility in the UK and to promote social mobility in England.

+In September 2026, the Government announced the Social Mobility Commission will be abolished.
+Legislation is required to formalise this.

 Current Commissioners

 As of August 2024 the commissioners are: